MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Plan-Device-based-Conditional-Access-on-Premises.md

 First, in Windows 10 and AD FS in Windows Server 2016, device registration and authentication is no longer based solely on an X509 user certificate.
 There is a new and more robust protocol that provides better security and a more seamless user experience.
 The key differences are that, for Windows 10 Domain Join and Azure AD Join, there is an X509 computer certificate and a new credential called a PRT.
 You can read all about it [here](https://jairocadena.com/2016/01/18/how-domain-join-is-different-in-windows-10-with-azure-ad/) and [here](https://jairocadena.com/2016/02/01/azure-ad-join-what-happens-behind-the-scenes/).

-Second, Windows 10 and AD FS 2016 support user authentication using Microsoft Passport for Work, which you can read about [here](https://jairocadena.com/2016/03/09/azure-ad-and-microsoft-passport-for-work-in-windows-10/) and [here](/windows/security/identity-protection/hello-for-business/hello-identity-verification).
+Second, Windows 10 and AD FS 2016 support user authentication using Windows Hello for Business, which you can read about [here](https://jairocadena.com/2016/03/09/azure-ad-and-microsoft-passport-for-work-in-windows-10/) and [here](/windows/security/identity-protection/hello-for-business/hello-identity-verification).

 AD FS 2016 provides seamless device and user SSO based on both PRT and Passport credentials.
 Using the steps in this document, you can enable these capabilities and see them work.